All articles

 • Set a reminder to contact support within 7 days of delivery if germination results fall below 80%

-Seennabis rating breakdown for Crop King Seeds across five categories, based on our 2025–2026 Canadian test programme.
+Crop King Seeds rating breakdown across five categories, based on aggregated 2025–2026 Canadian buyer-published reports.

 Want to compare Crop King against other Canadian and international seed banks?
 Browse our full seed banks marketplace or explore autoflower seeds and indoor seeds across multiple verified suppliers.